The Mill and Mill Inn, Sax Rd, Framlingham - History

-This page is a work in progress, collecting memories and records of this Inn lying a about five hundred yards beyond the eastern edge of Fram in the late 19th century.
+This page is a work in progress, currently collecting a jumble memories and records of this mill and Inn lying a about five hundred yards beyond the eastern edge of Fram in the late 19th century.

 1883: